harry-pm/recipe-book/README.md

 steps: text

 ingredients and steps are entered as a comma separated string and received as an array of strings, where each string in the array ends at where a comma was entered

+### Blockers ###
+- Generating a key for ingredients and steps list.
+I discovered that it is not best practise to generate an index that will not always be unique to the data that is being iterated.
+Solution may be to restructure the db.